greenl8/greenl8/README.md

 View my vfx portfolio website here: https://greenl8.github.io/greenl8-portfolio/

 This page includes all the relevent code i've pushed to github.
-Note that most of my best projects are private.
+Note that some of my projects are private.

 <!--
 **greenl8/greenl8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.